Pefki: Geography

 Pefki is situated 10 km northeast of Athens city centre.
 The municipal unit has an area of 2.176 km2.
 The built-up area of Pefki is continuous with those of the neighbouring suburbs Irakleio, Lykovrysi, Kifisia and Marousi.
 Pefki consists of two areas: Ano Pefki and Kato Pefki.
-Pefki is served by Athens Metro Line 1 and by several bus routes.
-The nearest motorway is Motorway 6, south of Pefki.
+Pefki is served by Athens Metro Line 1, with the relevant station called "KAT", named after the KAT Hospital that is nearby, and by several bus routes.
+The nearest motorway is the A6, south of Pefki.

 Historical population

 Education

 The Japanese Community School of Athens was previously located in Ano Pefki.